Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Evaluation Metrics and Results

 A higher perplexity value suggests that resource usage is evenly distributed across DCs, reducing the risk of overloading specific DCs, while a lower value indicates concentration of resource usage in a few DCs. \end{itemize}

 Fig.~\ref{fig:cpuutil} shows the average resource utilization over time, which highlights the superior acceptance rate achieved by SDAC, with seqDDQN and paraDDQN following closely behind.
 This trend is consistent with the behavior observed in Fig.~\ref{fig:avgaccept}.
 As shown in the figure, SDAC consistently achieves the highest CPU utilization, peaking above 0.91.
 This indicates that SDAC makes the most effective use of available computational resources, which contributes directly to its high acceptance rates.
 Its ability to efficiently pack services onto infrastructure under heavy load reflects strong decision-making and orchestration capabilities. seqDDQN and paraDDQN also exhibit high CPU utilization, though slightly lower than SDAC. seqDDQN maintains a slight advantage over paraDDQN across the time steps, consistent with its more coordinated decision-making framework.
 RAILS shows moderate utilization, gradually improving toward the end of the interval, but still trailing behind the DRL-based approaches.
 On the other end of the spectrum, ILS and GP demonstrate the lowest CPU utilization.
 GP, in particular, maintains a consistently conservative resource usage pattern, suggesting a more cautious allocation strategy.
 While this may help avoid overloading the system, it results in significant underutilization of available resources and ultimately limits acceptance performance.
 Overall, the CPU utilization trends during peak hours strongly correlate with the algorithms’ effectiveness, confirming SDAC’s superior ability to adapt under pressure.

 Fig.~\ref{fig:loaddist} illustrates the perplexity of load distribution over time, highlighting the balance of resource allocation across all DCs.
 The DRL-based methods maintain relatively high perplexity, indicating their ability to distribute resource usage evenly.
 In contrast, GP, ILS, and RAILS exhibit consistently lower perplexity, suggesting a more conservative approach that concentrates resource usage in fewer DCs.
-In particular, SDAC sustains high perplexity throughout the timeline and remains unaffected by noticeable drops, demonstrating its robustness in optimizing resource allocation over time.
+In particular, SDAC sustains high perplexity throughout the timeline and remains unaffected by noticeable drops observed in other algorithms, demonstrating its robustness in optimizing resource allocation over time.